google/WebFundamentals/src/content/en/updates/2020/03/devtools.md

 Android Oreo introduced adaptive icons, which display app icons in a variety of shapes across different device models.
-[Maskable icons](https://web.dev/maskable-icon/) are a new icon format that support adaptive icons, which will enable you to ensure that your [PWA](https://web.dev/progressive-web-apps) icon looks good on Android Oreo devices.
+[Maskable icons](https://web.dev/maskable-icon/) are a new icon format that support adaptive icons, which enable you to ensure that your [PWA](https://web.dev/progressive-web-apps) icon looks good on devices that support the maskable icons standard.

 Enable the new **Show only the minimum safe area for maskable icons** checkbox in the **Manifest** pane to check that your maskable icon will look good on Android Oreo